AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Get/Set the state of the reader field
+Get/Set the state of the reader field.

 Get the possible values<br>
 **Syntax:** `field=?`<br>